danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 Before AI was in the picture, the act of *taking time* to think through each of those steps served a useful purpose: you marinated in the problem.
 That slower cadence gave you space to really absorb the requirements, grapple with edge cases, and deeply understand the business problem and code you were working on.

-With AI-assisted tooling, many parts of that process happen in minutes — minutes where you previously might have spent for hours, or even days and weeks.
+With AI-assisted tooling, many parts of that process happen in minutes, where you previously might have spent for hours, or even days and weeks.
 Drafts of design options, trade-off analysis, even scaffolding for new features and the entire solution can be composed almost instantly.
 It's remarkable!

 But what hasn't sped up is the human side of this work.
 This was the source of the discomfort I couldn't name earlier — the sense that speed has increased, but our ability to absorb and fully understand the work has not.